Does Dirichlet Prior Smoothing Solve the Shannon Entropy Estimation Problem?: Abstract

 \section{Abstract}

+We consider the problem of estimating functionals of discrete distributions, and focus on tight (up to universal multiplicative constants for each specific functional) nonasymptotic analysis of the worst case squared error risk of widely used estimators.
+We apply concentration inequalities to analyze the random fluctuation of these estimators around their expectations, and the theory of approximation using positive linear operators to analyze the deviation of their expectations from the true functional, namely their \emph{bias}.

+We explicitly characterize the worst case squared error risk incurred by the Maximum Likelihood Estimator (MLE) in estimating the Shannon entropy $H(P) = \sum_{i = 1}^S -p_i \ln p_i$, and the power sum $F_\alpha(P) = \sum_{i = 1}^S p_i^\alpha,\alpha>0$, up to universal multiplicative constants for each fixed functional, for any alphabet size $S\leq \infty$ and sample size $n$ for which the risk may vanish.
+As a corollary, for Shannon entropy estimation, we show that it is necessary and sufficient to have $n \gg S$ observations for the MLE to be consistent.
+In addition, we establish that it is necessary and sufficient to consider $n \gg S^{1/\alpha}$ samples for the MLE to consistently estimate $F_\alpha(P), 0<\alpha<1$.
+The minimax rate-optimal estimators for both problems require $S/\ln S$ and $S^{1/\alpha}/\ln S$ samples, which implies that the MLE has a strictly sub-optimal sample complexity.
+When $1<\alpha<3/2$, we show that the worst-case squared error rate of convergence for the MLE is $n^{-2(\alpha-1)}$ for infinite alphabet size, while the minimax squared error rate is $(n\ln n)^{-2(\alpha-1)}$.
+When $\alpha\geq 3/2$, the MLE achieves the minimax optimal rate $n^{-1}$ regardless of the alphabet size.

-The Dirichlet prior is widely used in estimating discrete distributions and functionals of discrete distributions.
-In terms of Shannon entropy estimation, one approach is to plug-in the Dirichlet prior smoothed distribution into the entropy functional, while the other one is to calculate the Bayes estimator for entropy under the Dirichlet prior for squared error, which is the conditional expectation.
-We show that in general they do \emph{not} improve over the maximum likelihood estimator, which plugs-in the empirical distribution into the entropy functional.
-No matter how we tune the parameters in the Dirichlet prior, this approach cannot achieve the minimax rates in entropy estimation, as recently characterized by Jiao, Venkat, Han, and Weissman~\cite{Jiao--Venkat--Han--Weissman2014minimax}, and Wu and Yang~\cite{Wu--Yang2014minimax}.
-The performance of the minimax rate-optimal estimator with $n$ samples is essentially \emph{at least} as good as that of the Dirichlet smoothed entropy estimators with $n\ln n$ samples.
+As an application of the general theory, we analyze the Dirichlet prior smoothing techniques for Shannon entropy estimation.
+In this context, one approach is to plug-in the Dirichlet prior smoothed distribution into the entropy functional, while the other one is to calculate the Bayes estimator for entropy under the Dirichlet prior for squared error, which is the conditional expectation.
+We show that in general such estimators do \emph{not} improve over the maximum likelihood estimator.
+No matter how we tune the parameters in the Dirichlet prior, this approach cannot achieve the minimax rates in entropy estimation.
+The performance of the minimax rate-optimal estimator with $n$ samples is essentially \emph{at least} as good as that of Dirichlet smoothed entropy estimators with $n\ln n$ samples.

-We harness the theory of approximation using positive linear operators for analyzing the bias of plug-in estimators for general functionals under arbitrary statistical models, thereby further consolidating the interplay between these two fields, which was thoroughly developed and exploited by Jiao, Venkat, Han, and Weissman~\cite{Jiao--Venkat--Han--Weissman2014MLEnew}.
-We establish new results in approximation theory, and apply them to analyze the bias of the Dirichlet prior smoothed plug-in entropy estimator.
-This interplay between bias analysis and approximation theory is of relevance and consequence far beyond the specific problem setting in this paper.